travis-ci/docs-travis-ci-com/user/environment-variables.md

 - if it *does* contain sensitive information, and is the same for all branches -- [encrypt it and add it to your .travis.yml](#defining-encrypted-variables-in-travisyml)
 - if it *does* contain sensitive information, and might be different for different branches -- [add it to your Repository Settings](#defining-variables-in-repository-settings)

-## Defining public variables in .travis.yml
+## Defining Public Variables in .travis.yml

 Public variables defined in `.travis.yml` are tied to a certain commit.
 Changing them requires a new commit, restarting an old build uses the old values.
 They are also available automatically on forks of the repository.